zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

        .. type:: array
           :required: true

      - The lines in the order.
-Each line contains details such as a description of the item ordered, its price etcetera.
+Each line contains details such as a description of the item ordered, its price et cetera.
 See :ref:`order-lines-details` for the exact details on the lines.

    * - ``billingAddress``